alphagov/forms/ADR/ADR00TBD-use-rust-for-api.md

 In our prototyping, we saw that rust was a much better match for the project we planned on building, despite it being a new language to the GDS.
 Notable benefits are:
 - An 80x decrease in API response times, and a consummate reduction in power requirement (and therefore carbon cost)
-- An aproximate 10x reduction in memory overhead.
+- An approximate 10x reduction in memory overhead.
 - Faster development due to instant compiler feedback (instead of waiting for logs)
 - Faster development due to less unit testing burden: Many errors that would require unit testing are instead compile-time errors.
 - 100% compiled coverage by definition (all compiled code is valid).
 Allowing the team great confidence that no API responses are invalid, no inputs cause errors, and whole categories of bugs are provably impossible.